fncbook/fnc/chapter8/structure.md

 ```{index} adjacency matrix
 ```

 Most graphs with real applications have many fewer edges than the maximum possible $n^2$ for $n$ nodes.
 Accordingly, their adjacency matrices have mostly zero elements and should be represented sparsely.
-Julia functions to deal with sparse matrices are found in the `SparseArrays` package in the standard library.

 (demo-structure-sparse)=
 ::::{prf:example} Sparsity